 The Willamette Valley System: How We Manage Our Water Resources

-The Portland District, U.S. Army Corps of Engineers (USACE) takes care of 13 multipurpose dams, reservoirs, and fish hatcheries across Oregon's Willamette River Basin.
+The Portland District, U.S. Army Corps of Engineers takes care of 13 multipurpose dams, reservoirs, and fish hatcheries across Oregon's Willamette River Basin.
 Together, we call these the Willamette Valley System.

 What We Do